The Many Faces of Mary Poppins

 This edition has a gilded cover, a foreword by Gregory Maguire, as well as a closing essay by PL Travers called “On not writing for children”.
 This collected works volume is rather intimidating in size, with over 1000 pages making it very thick indeed!

 About the book: The Little Golden Book editions of Mary Poppins typically use artwork by uncredited Disney artists.
 They release them under new ISBNs every few years but the content is the same.

 Highly abridged, low quality, but cute, very cheap, and perfect for a toddler.

 About the book: There are lots of vintage Mary Poppins books, but I’m including this one because it has illustrations by two of my favourite artists, twins Janet and Anne Johnstone.
 OOP.

 ❦ Don’t forget to also visit the Janet and Anne Grahame Johnstone illustrated bibliography…

 The Complete Mary Poppins Series

-If you’d rather read the books in a smaller format, you can also still find some sweet hardback reproductions with the original black & white illustrations, as well as later colorized editions.
+Apart from the huge omnibus edition above, if you’d rather read all the books in a smaller format, you can also still find some sweet hardback reproductions with the original black & white illustrations, as well as later colorized editions.

 In Mary’s care, the Banks children meet the King of the Castle and the Dirty Rascal, visit the upside-down world of Mr. Turvy and his bride, Miss Topsy, and spend a breathless afternoon above the park, dangling from a clutch of balloons.